priyanka-velu/Python_Projects/README.md

 # ITS320_Portfolio-Project
-Welcome to my Portfolio Project for Python!
+Welcome to my Python Portfolio!